This Keyword in Java with Examples

 thisKeyword.Hi@1db9742

-As you can see in the output of the above program, the address of this and object reference variable are the same.
+As you can see in the output of the above program, the address of this and the object reference variable are the same.
 This shows that this keyword in Java refers to the current class object.

 Use of This keyword in Java